aneeg/dual-modal-learning/README.md

 18 classes Caltech 101 labels:
 airplanes, bass, butterfly, camera, car with side view, cellphone, chair, cup, Dalmatian (dog), electric guitar, elephant, grand piano, lotus, panda, pizza, revolver, watch and wildcat.

+5. Go to the Codes folder and follow the instructions

 # Reference
 If you are using this code please cite our paper.